xaviersolau/BlazorJsonLocalization/README.md

 @L["Welcome"]
 ```

-### Setup the localizer using Json static assets on the HTTP host side
+### Set up the localizer using Json static assets on the HTTP host side

 Basically you need to do almost the same as above except for the following points.